dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 In this notebook, we will go through basics of CNN using MNIST dataset.
 We will implement this using two popular deep learning frameworks `Keras` and `PyTorch`.

+All the codes implemented in Jupyter notebook in Keras, PyTorch, Tensorflow and fastai.
+Also contains link to run Google Colab in notebook.

 Hey yo, but what is CNN?

 Well sit tight and buckle up.
 I will go through everything in-detail.